kossiitkgp/docs/community/onboarding-offboarding.md

 1. Make all Advisors the Owners of Slack workspace.
 1. Make all Advisors the Owners of the Google Group.
+1. Add all new Advisors to the `Advisors` team on GitHub and move graduated advisors to the `Alumni` team.
 1. Update Contacts README on `kossiitkgp/secrets`.
 1. Update the “Members” section on the website.